Level of detail (computer graphics): Video games

 LOD is especially useful in 3D video games.
 Video game developers want to provide players with large worlds but are always constrained by hardware, frame rate and the real-time nature of video game graphics.
 With the advent of 3D games in the 1990s, a lot of video games simply did not render distant structures or objects.
 Only nearby objects would be rendered and more distant parts would gradually fade, essentially implementing distance fog.
 Video games using LOD rendering avoid this fog effect and can render larger areas.
-Some notable early examples of LOD rendering in 3D video games include The Killing Cloud, Spyro the Dragon, Crash Bandicoot: Warped, Unreal Tournament and the Serious Sam engine.
+Some notable early examples of LOD rendering in 3D video games include The Killing Cloud, Spyro the Dragon, Crash Bandicoot: Warped, Unreal Tournament and Serious Sam: The First Encounter.
 Most modern 3D games use a combination of LOD rendering techniques, using different models for large structures and distance culling for environment details like grass and trees.
 The effect is sometimes still noticeable, for example when the player character flies over the virtual terrain or uses a sniper scope for long distance viewing.
 Especially grass and foliage will seem to pop-up when getting closer, also known as foliage culling.
 LOD can also be used to render fractal terrain in real time.
 Unreal Engine 5's Nanite system essentially implements level-of-detail within meshes instead of just objects as a whole.

-In the popular city building game Cities: Skylines, mods allow various degrees of LOD-ing.